Nursing Honors BSN | The Honors College

-Highly motivated freshmen who are admitted into HBU’s Honors College and who are interested in nursing may apply for joint admission between the Honors College and the School of Nursing and Allied Health.
-Through this admission, freshman Honors College students are preapproved by, and receive provisional admission to, the Nursing program from the dean of Nursing and Allied Health.
+Highly motivated freshmen who are admitted into HBU’s Honors College and who are interested in nursing may apply to the Nursing honors BSN program through joint admission into the Honors College and the School of Nursing and Allied Health.
+Through this admission, freshman Honors College students are preapproved by, and receive provisional admission to, the Bachelor of Science Nursing honors program from the dean of Nursing and Allied Health.

 “The Honors College provided me with the critical thinking and writing skills to be able to make it through nursing school.
 The books we read and discussed in the Honors College helped me gain insight into questions I never knew I even had, and the instructors drove me to find the answers to those questions.
 The curriculum helped me understand myself better, and it has helped me care for others more effectively as a nurse.
 While it is difficult to balance nursing and Honors College classes together, you come out as a better nurse and person once you graduate.
 I highly encourage any student who has the opportunity to join the Honors College to do so.”